void-ppc/void-ppc-docs/README.md

 Of course, once the project has reached stage 2 (i.e. at least initial porting work has made it upstream), you will also be able to submit your changes into Void upstream directly.
 This is the preferred way; in that case, it's best to mention me (`q66`) in the pull request so I can keep track and potentially review the changeset.
 Such changes will get pulled back into `void-ppc64` from upstream.

 ## FAQ

-**Q:** Why is there no big endian `glibc` target?
-**A:** ~~The project only aims to support targets supporting the ELFv2 ABI.
-While the ABI is endian independent, only `musl` uses it for big endian.
-Big endian `glibc` `ppc64` use the old ELFv1 ABI instead.
-Introducing an ELFv1 target would mean having to preserve backwards compatibility later, so it is explicitly omitted.~~
-**A:** Big endian glibc target with ELFv2 ABI support coming soon.

 **Q:** Will multilib be supported?
 **A:** No, it is not planned.
 However, the compiler is built as bi-arch, which means `-m32` works, and you can have it emit 32-bit code.
 This is useful for low level stuff (e.g. GRUB, which needs to emit 32-bit big endian code independent on a libc) while not burdening the higher level infrastructure.
 If you really need to build or use 32-bit software, use a 32-bit chroot, it should work just fine.